mstavro/DPMIR/README.md

 - Martin Stavro [![Orcid ID](https://orcid.org/sites/default/files/images/orcid_16x16.png)](https://orcid.org/0000-0002-7527-9582)
 - Dr. Ryan Welch

 This document contains instructions on how to replicate the analyses from "Does Police Militarization Increase Repression?"
-Viewing the commit history also provides a record on how the analyses changed over time (model adjustments, debugging, etc.).
+Viewing the commit history also provides a record on how the analyses changed over time (model refinements, debugging, etc.).

 ---